 Stories of Nursing

 The stories of nursing champions abound.
-When I think about what it takes to become a nurse, I’m in awe of the level of commitment to education and lifelong learning.
+When I think about what it takes to complete BSN nursing programs at Roseman University, I’m in awe of the level of commitment to education and lifelong learning.
 Nursing school and state boards are just the beginning.
 The advancement of technology and innovation in health care requires nurses to learn new things daily.
 But it takes more than education to be a great nurse.
 When I reflect on the brightest and the best nurses in the field, I like to borrow from the American classic the Wizard of Oz.
 Our journey toward excellence in nursing takes four critical elements.
 It takes brains to learn the science of medicine.
 Then to apply the information in order to make timely critical decisions.
 It takes heart to connect with people when they are scared, vulnerable and in need of compassion.
 It takes courage to be the strong patient advocate and stand up for our patients when they cannot do it for themselves.
 And last, but not least, it takes a strong desire or passion to want to make a difference in the lives of others.

 For the nurses reading this– take the time to celebrate your contributions to the community and know that you make a difference.
 For those of you who are not nurses; reach out and thank a nurse.
 Without them health care delivery would be scarce, inefficient and far less compassionate.
 Happy nurse’s week.